 Varo requires a high deposit of at least $800 per month to access cash advances, which also have a fee.
 Chime only requires $200 in monthly direct deposits to access fee-free cash advances and SpotMe.
 Chime has early direct deposit, early federal tax refund deposits and savings round-ups, and it has more fee-free ATMs than Varo, with a smaller out-of-network ATM fee.

 But if you want a higher savings APY and cashback rewards, Varo is the better option.
-It’s 5% APY on your first $5,000 is much higher than Chime’s 2.00% APY for its savings account.
-Also, Chime doesn’t offer any cashback rewards, so while Varo’s 6% has limits and is only for select brands, it’s better than Chime’s nothing.
-However, keep in mind that to get Varo’s 5% APY, you need direct deposit of at least $1,000 per month, whereas Chime’s 2.00% savings APY doesn’t have any requirements.
+It’s 5% APY on your first $5,000 is higher than Chime’s 1.00% APY for its savings account.
+And Varo’s 6% cashback rewards are hard to beat (even though it has limits).
+However, keep in mind that to get Varo’s 5% APY, you need direct deposit of at least $1,000 per month, whereas Chime’s highest APY of up to 1.00% requires just $200 in monthly direct deposits.

 Both Chime and Varo have a credit-building secured card if you have their respective checking accounts and meet requirements, but they’re also not your only options for no-interest cards that build credit.